-I mentioned in this month's Dear Reader post that our girly is headed off to kindergarten this month.
+Our girly is headed off to kindergarten this month.
 Because it's all-day everyday, and because I've been home with her all-day everyday for the last 4-ish years, this is a big transition for all of us.
-In preparation, I asked my go-to education guru (my sister-in-law to write up suggestions for helping us get ready for this life change.
+In preparation, I asked my go-to education guru (my sister-in-law, Michaela) to write up suggestions for helping us get ready for this life change.

 Michaela was a first and second grade teacher for seven years before she transitioned to staying home full-time with her own girly.
 Now, she puts her gifts of creativity and childhood education into creating educational resources for teachers and parents and now a great kindergarten curriculum, too.

-Below is Michaela's experienced teacher perspective on getting ready for back-to-school and first-time-at-school.
+Below is Michaela's experienced and balanced teacher/parent perspective on getting ready for back-to-school and first-time-at-school.
 Even if your little one's school year has already started, these are great to keep in mind throughout the school year.

-Back to school time can be a tough transition time for everyone involved, but being positive and having an open mind with your child and school can make all the difference.
+Back-to-school can be a tough transition time for everyone involved, but being positive and having an open mind with your child and school can make all the difference.
 This year will be what you make it.
 If you think this will be the best year yet (or the worst ever)... you’re right.
-Make it a good one!
+Make it a great one!

 Thank you so much for these words of support, Michaela!

-Also, whether you're looking for things you can do with your little ones at home, a gift for your child's teacher, or maybe you are a teacher--be sure and check out Michaela's great designs, resources and printables in her online store!
-I am loving her most recent garden theme--adorable!
+Whether you're looking for things you can do with your little ones at home, a gift for your child's teacher, or maybe you are a teacher--be sure and check out Michaela's great designs, resources and printables at We Heart Edu, as well as her awesome kindergarten resources at KinderQuest!